andijakl/MachineLearning/example - llm with ollama and langchain/readme.md

 **Goal:** Install Python, necessary tools, and run a basic Python script that sends a user's prompt directly to an AI model (Microsoft Phi4-mini through Ollama) and displays the response.

+This example contains two parts:

+1. `llm.py`: A simple Python script that uses the `langchain_ollama` library to interact with the Ollama AI model.
+2. `llm-multimodal.py`: An extended version that allows asking a question about a local image file for a multimodal AI model.

 The following screenshot shows how installing and running the script looks like in the terminal window:

 ![Screenshot of the terminal window showing the installation and running of the Python LLM script with Ollama and Langchain](./images/local-llm-with-ollama-langchain.png)